GPS Tracking Laws By State in 2025

 Washington

-In Washington state, RCW 9A.90.130 prohibits using an electronic location tracker if doing so would cause reasonable fear.
+In Washington state, RCW 9A.90.130 prohibits using an electronic location tracker if doing so would cause reasonable fear to the individual in question.
+Therefore, we suggest talking to employees about any GPS tracking tools that are being used to help avoid this.

 West Virginia

 West Virginia Code 61-3-50 states that it is illegal to use GPS devices to discover another person’s whereabouts without consent.
+Naturally, this includes employers tracking their employees, even if the vehicle is company-owned.
 The first offense counts as a misdemeanor, while the second offense is an automatic felony.

 Wisconsin

 Wisconsin Statute 940.315 makes it a misdemeanor to place GPS trackers on vehicles owned or leased by another person.
-It’s also illegal to intentionally obtain information on a person’s movement or location generated by a GPS placed without consent.
+It’s also illegal to intentionally obtain information on a person’s movements or location generated by a GPS placed without the owner’s consent.
+As such, this allows businesses to track their assets without any legal issues and requirements for an employee’s consent, though it’s always worth asking them this for transparency purposes.

 Wyoming

 As part of Wyoming Stat.
-6-2-506, it’s illegal to use electronic, digital or GPS devices to surveil someone without authorization.
+6-2-506 anti-stalking laws, it’s illegal to use electronic, digital, or GPS devices to surveil someone without authorization if these actions would cause a reasonable person emotional distress.
+There are no other more specific GPS tracking laws to account for in Wyoming.

 GPS Tracking Legality: Considerations for Your Company